-By electing to sponsor a foreign worker for U.S. lawful permanent residence (a green card, the U.S. employer is taking on several important responsibilities and obligations, some of which include mandatory cash outlays by the employer.
+By electing to sponsor a foreign worker for U.S. lawful permanent residence (a green card), the U.S. employer is taking on several important responsibilities and obligations, some of which include mandatory cash outlays by the employer.
 These are described below, and include:

-The first question many employers ask is, “How much does it cost to sponsor a foreign worker for a green card?”
+The first question many employers ask is, "How much does it cost to sponsor a foreign worker for a green card?"
 The actual cost varies, because the specific circumstances for each employer, foreign worker, and job position are different.
 However, there are certain financial obligations that all employers must consider when preparing to sponsor a foreign worker for U.S. lawful permanent residence.

-The vast majority of employers sponsor foreign workers through a process called labor certification (commonly referred to as PERM) wherein the employer must place a series of advertisements for its job opportunity and attest that no qualified U.S. workers applied for the position -- all before so much as contacting the U.S. immigration authorities to start the visa application process.
+The vast majority of employers sponsor foreign workers through a process called labor certification (commonly known as PERM), wherein the employer must place a series of advertisements to recruit for its job opening and attest that no qualified U.S. workers applied for the position; all before so much as contacting the U.S. immigration authorities to start the visa application process.

 U.S. labor and immigration laws require that the employer pay ALL of the costs of the PERM process.
-These costs include (but are not limited to) the costs of the PERM advertisements as well as any legal fees incurred by retaining an immigration attorney.
-(And, due to the complexities of the PERM process, retaining an immigration attorney is usually highly recommended.)
+These include (but are not limited to) the costs of the PERM advertisements as well as any legal fees incurred by retaining an immigration attorney.

 If the employer fails to cover all of the costs associated with PERM, the U.S. Department of Labor (DOL) could levy fines or other punishments.
-This makes it very important for employers to assess and prepare for these costs at the beginning of the sponsorship process.
+This makes it critical for employers to assess and prepare for these costs at the beginning of the sponsorship process.

-On the other hand, visa application fees do not vary.
-Currently (as of late 2016), there is no fee for filing the PERM application with the DOL.
-However, there is a $700 fee (as of December, 2016) that employers are expected to pay when filing the I-140 petition with U.S. Citizenship and Immigration Services (USCIS).
+Currently (2023), there is no fee for filing the PERM application with the DOL.
+However, there is a substantial fee that employers are expected to pay when filing the I-140 petition with U.S. Citizenship and Immigration Services (USCIS).
 It's presently set at $700 (2023 figure).
 But USCIS is in the process of attempting to change its fee structure once again, in 2023; the last attempt in 2020 failed after lawsuits.